galinj/MCMC-Notes/README.md

 The first goal is to write up notes from MCMC topics course.
 The second goal is to see if it can be turned into a sensible book.
 The intendend audience consists of researchers bew to MCMC theory (as opposed to Markov chain theory), for example, third-year PhD students.

 * Monte Carlo
+ * Introduction
   * Motivating examples
  * Monte Carlo method
-  * MC sample size versus sample size
-  * Theory of Monte Carlo
   * Producing a sample
+    * Inversion
     * Accept-Reject
     * Ratio of Uniforms
     * Linchpin Variables
+  * Estimation Theory for Monte Carlo
+    * Monte Carlo Estimation
+    * Monte Carlo Error
+    * Generalized Monte Carlo Error
+    * Confidence Regions
+  * Exercises

 * Markov Chain Monte Carlo
   * Markov Chains